xinhuichua/RAG-playground/README.md

 - Theres still some improvement in terms of the answering , which will require some fine tuning.

 ### Insights
 - Chunking is really important.
 I was learning from online on what are the important chunking strategies.
 Simple strategy include like not chunking a document that has one page because it may let the chatbot lose its context.
+Other strategies include paragraph chunking, contextual chunking.
 - Pinecone has its own hosted embedding models, but I have learnt to use other popular and better embedding models.